rauc-lab/being/docs/index.rst

 .. _GitHub: https://github.com/rauc-lab/being

+The goal of being is it, to abstract away most of the low-level heavy lifting when working with motors and sensors.
+Engineers and programmers should be able to focus on developing slim, high-level programs which operate on *behavior* and *character* to capture the expressive intent of artists.

 Key Features
 ============

-- Block logic
+- Connected block logic
-- Supports CAN based motor controllers
+- CAN based motor controllers
 - Spline based motion curves
-- Web based user interface
+- Adaptive web based user interface

 Library Installation